Product Responsibility

 Activities of Product Security Incident Response Team (Canon PSIRT)

-In January 2022, Canon PSIRT was established to address any security issues as they arise in the field.
+We created the in-house Canon PSIRT team to respond to security issues as they arise in the field.

-Working in the framework of METI’s Early Warning Partnership and collaborating with the external groups such as JPCERT*1 Coordination Center, Canon PSIRT pays close attention to vulnerability-related developments in the field, and gathers the latest information.
-Canon joined FIRST*2 in August 2023 to strengthen its incident response capabilities as part of expanding cooperation globally.
+Working in the framework of METI’s Early Warning Partnership and collaborating with the external groups such as JPCERT*1 Coordination Center and FIRST*2, Canon PSIRT pays close attention to vulnerability related developments in the field, and gathers the latest information.
 Canon PSIRT website is published as a window to receive vulnerability information from researchers worldwide, and to release customer advisories on vulnerabilities of Canon products and services in a timely manner, thus ensuring cybersecurity response is on a world standard level.

 Enhancing After-Sales Services in Various Countries and Regions